 In December 2020, two Institutional Strategic Initiatives virtual workshops brought together U of T faculty, graduate students and trainees from a range of disciplines to identify the practical steps and actions the University can take to advance progress on each of the SDGs.
 Over 120 workshop participants from all three campuses and over 25 disciplines actively participated.
 Based on the engagement and enthusiasm received, we are keen to move forward a proposal for an Institutional Strategic Initiative (ISI) for the University.
 The aim is to build on existing research initiatives, form new interdisciplinary and global partnerships, and produce a map for advancing the UN SDGs at U of T.

-- engage the broader student body throughout the proposal development process, with particular attention to engaging with students from programs and departments at all three U of T campuses and at both the graduate and undergraduate level; and,
+- Engage the broader student body throughout the proposal development process, with particular attention to engaging with students from programs and departments at all three U of T campuses and at both the graduate and undergraduate level

 We invite current U of T students in good academic standing who are passionate about the SDGs to apply to join the Student Advisory Committee.
 Applications will be reviewed by the Steering Committee members.

-The Student Advisory Committee will include at minimum:
+The Student Advisory Committee will include the following at minimum.

 We recognize that there is no one student experience at U of T. U of T students vary widely in age, identity, geography, and background, and in their experiences both on and off campus.
 The Student Advisory Committee will strive to engage a diverse and equitable membership.